Quantifiers on languages and codensity monads: Preliminaries

+has dense image whenever $h\colon M\to X$ is a function with dense image. \end{lemma} \begin{proof} For a proof of the fact that $\t_X$ has dense image, see \cite[Lemma~2.9]{R2018}.
+An easy adaptation of the latter proof yields the second part of the statement. \end{proof}

 \begin{remark} Notice that, for an arbitrary monad $T$ on $\Set$, the components of the natural transformation $\t$ from \eqref{eq:4} do not have to be injective.
 A counterexample is provided by the powerset monad $\P$ on $\Set$.
-However, this is the case if $T$ is \kl{finitary} and restricts to finite sets, e.g.\ if $T$ is the finite powerset monad $\Pfin$ on $\Set$.
-Notice that both $\P$ and $\Pfin$ generate the same profinite monad, namely the \kl{Vietoris monad} on $\Stone$.
-For more details we refer the reader to \cite[Section 2.2]{R2018}. \end{remark}
+Indeed, both $\P$ and $\Pfin$ generate the same profinite monad, namely the \kl{Vietoris monad} on $\Stone$.
+In the case of the monad $\P$, $\t_X\colon \P X\to \V X$ sends a subset of the \kl{Boolean space} $X$ to its closure, and this function is not injective in general.
+However, the components of $\t$ are injective if $T$ is \kl{finitary} and restricts to finite sets, e.g., if $T$ is the finite powerset monad on $\Set$.
+For more details we refer the reader to \cite[Section~2.2]{R2018}. \end{remark}